AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 - <xref:managecommunityclients>

-	Allow an application to programatically access your community using the REST API.
+	Allow an application to programatically access shared community data and resources using REST API.

 - <xref:managecommunity>